- Student AffairsStudent Affairs

 The following are the Emergency Preparedness, Fire, Health, Safety and Sanitation Policies and Standard Operating Guidelines for Amherst College.
 These rules and regulations comply with those of local, state and federal regulatory agencies, including, but not limited to, the State Building, Health and Sanitation Codes; the Massachusetts Fire Prevention Regulations; and other recognized standards, such as those of the National Fire Protection Association (NFPA).

-- The Emergency Preparedness Plan is designed to maximize human survival and preservation of property, minimize danger, restore normal working conditions and assure responsive communications with the college community, surrounding neighborhoods, the Town of Amherst, state agencies such as the State Police, the local Hampshire County Emergency Planning Committee (HREPC) and the Massachusetts Emergency Management Agency (MEMA).
+- The Emergency Preparedness Plan is designed to maximize human survival and preservation of property, minimize danger, restore normal working conditions and assure responsive communications with the College community, surrounding neighborhoods, the Town of Amherst, state agencies such as the State Police, the local Hampshire Regional Emergency Planning Committee (HREPC) and the Massachusetts Emergency Management Agency (MEMA).

-- The Emergency Preparedness Plan for Amherst College is publicly available on the Environmental Health and Safety website (click here to view).
+- The Emergency Preparedness Plan for Amherst College is publicly available on the Environmental Health and Safety website.

-◦ Copies of our incident-specific response plans are located in each Amherst College Police Department car, the Environmental Health and Safety response vehicle and the Dispatch Center of the Amherst College Police Department Department.
+- Copies of our incident-specific response plans are located in each Amherst College Police Department car, the Environmental Health and Safety response vehicle and the Dispatch Center of the Amherst College Police Department.

-- The Environmental Health and Safety Manager make reference to reporting emergencies in all training for Facilities staff and incorporate it into appropriate policies.
+- The Environmental Health and Safety Manager makes reference to reporting emergencies in all training for Facilities staff and incorporates it into appropriate policies.

-- There are also a number of emergency call boxes located throughout the campus that dial Amherst College Police Department directly.
+- There are also emergency call boxes located throughout the campus that dial Amherst College Police Department directly.
 These are clearly marked by a visible blue light.

 - Certain emergencies are reported immediately to local authorities by the Amherst College Police Department Communications Center.
 A direct line from Amherst College Police Department allows immediate contact with the local public safety dispatch center.